Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases

 In conclusion, we report the observation of phase-coherent nonlinear dynamics in quasi-1D attractive Bose gases and their rephasing dynamics through interaction quenches between attraction and repulsion.
+An intriguing extension involves the study of defect formation and annihilation in a wider range of attractive and repulsive scattering lengths, potentially revealing the defect-number scaling in rephasing and domain-growth dynamics.
 Naturally, further systematic exploration of the role of dimensionality, by controllably modifying the geometry between quasi-1D and progressively more 2D settings, would be of considerable future interest in generating qualitatively different nonlinear dynamics~\cite{dieli2024observation} or in revealing possible connections between the observed rephasing and other spontaneous ordering mechanisms~\cite{kanai2021true}.
 Additionally, as non-classical density correlations have been observed in attractive Bose gases~\cite{chen2021observation2}, it would be intriguing to explore the role of beyond-mean field effects on the ensuing quench dynamics leveraging more sophisticated numerical methods~\cite{mistakidis2023few}.